BillClyde/billclyde.github.io/05MoreWords.md

 ---
-title: Toki Pona
-layout: post
-header: More Words
+title: More Words
 ---

+## Toki Pona: More Words

 jo: to have
 lili:  small, little, young
 suli:  big, tall, long, important